InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 To keep old behavior, use `filter->SetReturnBinMidpoint( true );`.
 This change should be relevant only in tests.

-With ITK 5.0, `itk::ProcessObject::VerifyPreconditions()` is declared `const`, so if you have overridden this virtual member function, make sure that you also add `const`.
+With ITK 5.0, `itk::ProcessObject::VerifyPreconditions()`  and
+`itk::ProcessObject::VerifyInputInformation` are now declared `const`, so if you have overridden these virtual member function, make sure that you also add `const`.

 Update scripts
 --------------